Food Darzee Veg Frankie (1 Category 1)

 How to consume Food Darzee Veg Frankie without glucose spikes

-Include a source of lean protein such as grilled chicken, tofu, or chickpeas.
-Protein can help slow down the absorption of carbohydrates.
+Include a fiber-rich side dish such as a salad with leafy greens, cucumbers, and tomatoes.
+Fiber can help slow down digestion and the absorption of carbohydrates.

 Stay Hydrated